Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 Can acupuncture help with anxiety, depression, or PTSD?

-How does acupuncture affect the vagus nerve and autonomic nervous system?
+How does acupuncture affect the nervous system?

 How often should acupuncture be done for mental health support?